mattermost/mattermost-developer-documentation/site/content/blog/2020-03-15-instrumenting-go-code-via-ast-2.md

 })
 ```

-We are almost done!
-Our interface file is ready, but it's missing a crucial part - imports.
-Luckily, there is a package for that™ - https://pkg.go.dev/golang.org/x/tools/imports
+We're almost done!
+Our `interface` file is ready, but it's missing a crucial part - `imports`.
+Luckily, there is a package for that™ - https://pkg.go.dev/golang.org/x/tools/imports.

-Let give it whirl:
+Let's give it whirl:
 ```go
 formatted, err := imports.Process(outputFile, out.Bytes(), &imports.Options{Comments: true})
 if err != nil {